Will we ever quantize the centers of mass of heavy systems? A case for a Heisenberg cut in quantum mechanics: Quest for the new physics at the Heisenberg cut

 \section{Quest for the new physics at the Heisenberg cut}

 In the current context, the ultimate goal is to unveil the QST.
 Nevertheless, proposing a complete theory in which even the most basic concepts, such as space and time, are likely to be meaningless, sounds as fantastical in the absence of Planck-scale experimental clues as does the discovery of QM, relying only on human imagination and CM.
 Despite this, we can speculate about how to effectively amend QM to describe systems with masses~$m \lesssim M_\text{P}$.
-For this purpose, it seems reasonable to assume that it must comply with some minimum requirements: \begin{enumerate} \item Not challenge QM for free particles with~$m \ll M_\text{P}$. \item Render free particles with~$m \sim M_\text{P}$ to self-decohere. \item Respect Lorentz invariance, meaning that free particles must self-decohere the same in any inertial frames. \item Involve no extra scales but the Planck scale, since free particles do not interact with anything (but ``spacetime''). \end{enumerate} In Ref.~\cite{AM2025a}, we present a simple gravitational self-decoherence model, satisfying the conditions above.
+For this purpose, it seems reasonable to assume that it must comply with some minimum requirements: \begin{enumerate} \item Not challenge QM for free particles with~$m \ll M_\text{P}$. \item Render free particles with~$m \sim M_\text{P}$ to self-decohere. \item Respect Lorentz invariance, meaning that free particles must self-decohere the same in any inertial frames. \item Involve no extra scales but the Planck scale, since free particles do not interact with anything (but ``spacetime''). \end{enumerate} Besides item 2 (obviously), note that items 3 and 4 are at odds with the Caldeira–Leggett decoherence mechanism, whose environmental bath privileges a reference frame and requires additional parameters, such as temperature, for its characterization.
+In Ref.~\cite{AM2025a}, we present a simple gravitational self-decoherence model, satisfying the conditions above.
 The model proves efficient at decohering particles with~$m \sim M_\text{P}$ (preserving quantum coherence for particles with~$m \ll M_\text{P}$).
 Such a self-decoherence is to be interpreted as representing a (Lorentz-invariant) leak of quantum information from the particle to (non-observable) quantum degrees of freedom of the QST.
 In this vein, in contrast to (quark-composed) protons and neutrons, we do not expect, {\em e.g.}, crystals with masses~$m \gg M_\text{P}$ to exhibit interference fringes in double-slit-like experiments (even in ideal conditions).
-Recently, interference fringes for the c.m. of a cluster of about 7,000 Na atoms, with a total mass of $\sim 170,000~{\rm Da} \sim 10^{- 14}~M_\text{P}$, have been observed in a double-slit-like experiment~\cite{2026-pedalino}.
+Recently, interference fringes for the center of mass of a cluster of about 7,000 Na atoms, with a total mass of $\sim 170,000~{\rm Da} \sim 10^{- 14}~M_\text{P}$, have been observed in a double-slit-like experiment~\cite{2026-pedalino}.
 This is still a long way from approaching the Planck mass, but considering that 25 years ago the mass record was set by the fullerene~${\rm C}_{60}$ ($\sim 720~{\rm Da}$)~\cite{1999-arndt}, there is some room for optimism.

 In spite of all discussion above, we emphasize that the fact that our scenario rules out the c.m. of systems with~$m \gg M_\text{P}$ from being in spatial superposition, it does not impede such systems from hosting macroscopic {\em (low-energy)} quantum phenomena (see Ref.~\cite{AM2025b} in conjunction with~\cite{AM2025a} for a discussion on it), as those championed by the honoree of this issue of the Brazilian Journal of Physics, Amir Caldeira~\cite{CL81}.
 In fact, seven Nobel Prizes in Physics (1996, 1998, 2001, 2003, 2007, 2016, and 2025) were awarded for works on this sort of phenomena (see, {\em e.g.}, Refs.~\cite{1972-osheroff_1, 1972-osheroff_2, 1982-tsui, 1983-laughlin, 1995-anderson, 1995-davis, 1950-ginzburg, 1957-abrikosov, 1975-leggett, 1988-baibich, 1989-binasch, 1973-kosterlitz, 1982-thouless, 1983-haldane, 1984-devoret, 1985-martinis, 1985-devoret}).